gdsbook/book/notebooks/05_choropleth.md

 consideration the statistical distribution of the attribute values.

-To illustrate these considerations, we will examine regional income data for the 32 Mexican states.
+To illustrate these considerations, we will examine regional income data for the 32 Mexican states used in the paper by {cite}`Rey_2010`.
 The variable we focus on is per capita gross domestic product for 1940 (PCGDP1940):

 ```python